 Build responsibly in floodplains

-Construction within Special Flood Hazard Area (SFHA) zones has special permit requirements from your city government.
+Construction within Special Flood Hazard Area (SFHA) zones has special permit requirements from your local government.
 Property owners can also make physical alterations to buildings to reduce flood risks and flood insurance premiums, such as elevating a structure.
 Check with your local floodplain manager first to ensure compliance with special requirements before you build or begin upgrades to your property.
 Contact your local floodplain manager for more information.

 Be Prepared– Stay Informed During Storms & Emergencies